brocaar/chirpstack-docs/content/guides/google-cloud-platform.md

 **Compute Engine > VM instances**.
 Use the SSH web-client provided by the GCP Console, or the gcloud ssh command to connect to the VM.

-### Configure the LoRa Server repository
+### Configure the ChirpStack Network Server repository

-Execute the following commands in the VM's shell to add the LoRa Server repository to your VM instance:
+Execute the following commands in the VM's shell to add the ChirpStack Network Server repository to your VM instance:

 {{<highlight bash>}}
 # add required packages
 sudo apt install apt-transport-https dirmngr

-# import LoRa Server key
+# import ChirpStack Network Server key
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 1CE2AFD36DBCCA00

 # add the repository to apt configuration
-sudo echo "deb https://artifacts.loraserver.io/packages/3.x/deb stable main" | sudo tee /etc/apt/sources.list.d/loraserver.list
+sudo echo "deb https://artifacts.chirpstack.io/packages/3.x/deb stable main" | sudo tee /etc/apt/sources.list.d/chirpstack.list

 # update the package cache
 sudo apt update
 {{< /highlight >}}

-### Install LoRa Server
+### Install ChirpStack Network Server

-Execute the following command in the VM's shell to install the LoRa Server service:
+Execute the following command in the VM's shell to install the ChirpStack Network Server service:

 {{<highlight bash>}}
-sudo apt install loraserver
+sudo apt install chirpstack-network-server
 {{< /highlight >}}

-#### Configure LoRa Server
+#### Configure ChirpStack Network Server

-The LoRa Server configuration file is located at `/etc/loraserver/loraserver.toml`.
+The ChirpStack Network Server configuration file is located at `/etc/chirpstack-network-server/chirpstack-network-server.toml`.
 Below you will find two (minimal but working) configuration examples.
-Please refer to the LoRa Server [Configuration](/loraserver/install/config/) documentation for all the available options.
+Please refer to the ChirpStack Network Server [Configuration](/network-server/install/config/) documentation for all the available options.

 **Important:** Because there might be a high latency between the Pub/Sub and